 Thanks for reading!
 Inasa Beach is a nice place to relax during the evenings.
-If you are visiting Izumo taisha, do not miss this lovely place.
-It is just a 15 minute walk from the heritage shrine.
-If you like my story, please leave a comment or follow my story as I visit one of holiest place in japan – Izumo taisha.
+If you are visiting Izumo-taisha, do not miss this lovely place.
+It is just a 15-minute walk from the heritage shrine.
+If you like my story, please leave a comment or follow my story as I continue to explore one of the holiest places in Japan – Izumo taisha.

 Disclaimer: The information presented in this article is based on the time I visited the premises.
 Note that there might be changes in the prices of merchandise and admission fees that might have occurred after this article was published.
 At times the facility might also be closed for repairs or for variety of other reasons.
 Kindly contact the facility or facilities mentioned in this article directly before visiting.

 Usage of this site indicates acceptance of my Terms and Conditions.